htstudios/cakephp-docker-compose-box/README.md

 1. Clone Repo
 2. From this repos root run `$ bin/create` to create the initial cakephp project
-3. From this repos root run `$ bin/up` to boot the box
+3. Enable .env and app_local.php support in application/http/config/bootstrap.php
-4. From this repos root run `$ bin/down` to shutdown the box
+4. From this repos root run `$ bin/up` to boot the box
-5. From this repos root Run `$ bin/cli` then inside the docker cli `$ bin/cake` to operate with the cake console inside the docker box
+5. From this repos root run `$ bin/down` to shutdown the box
-6. ...
+6. From this repos root Run `$ bin/cli` then inside the docker cli `$ bin/cake` to operate with the cake console inside the docker box